Sparse ActionGen: Accelerating Diffusion Policy with Real-time Pruning: Introduction

 \section{Introduction}

-\DPk has gained substantial attention in robotic control, due to its ability to model multi-modal action distributions~\citep{chi2023diffusion, ze20243dp, liu2024rdt, liu2025spatialpolicy,ge2025vggtdp}.
-This capability has led to their widespread adoption in Vision-Language-Action (VLA) models~\citep{black2024pi_0,shukor2025smolvla,wen2025dexvla,liu2025hybridvla,li2025spvla}, where they serve as the action generation head for highly dexterous manipulation tasks.
+\DPk has gained substantial attention in robotic control, due to its ability to model multi-modal action distributions~\citep{chi2023diffusion, ze20243dp, liu2024rdt,liu2025spatialpolicy}.
+This capability has led to their widespread adoption in Vision-Language-Action (VLA) models~\citep{black2024pi_0,shukor2025smolvla,wen2025dexvla,liu2025hybridvla,hou2025dita,li2025spvla}, where they serve as the action expert for highly dexterous manipulation tasks.
 However, its massive computational burden in the denoising process makes the action frequency unable to satisfy real-time and smooth robotic control.
 For example, on a high-end GPU like the RTX 4090, conducting 50 diffusion denoising steps at 1 ms per step for a pick-and-place task takes 50 ms. This restricts the execution frequency to 20 Hz, well below the 50-1000 Hz needed for the Franka robotic arm.

-In response to this issue, recent efforts~\citep{yang2025efficientvla,jia2024sdmpolicy,høeg2024streamingdiffusionpolicyfast,chen2025falconfastvisuomotorpolicies,prasad2024consistencydp,li2025ts} have been made to address the inference bottleneck of Diffusion Policy.
+In response to this issue, recent efforts have been made to address the inference bottleneck of Diffusion Policy.
 For instance, EfficientVLA~\citep {yang2025efficientvla} extends the uniform caching schedule to the action diffusion, while BAC~\citep{ji2025block} introduces a task-specific block-wise schedule to improve the caching efficiency.
 However, these methods typically rely on \textit{static} caching schedules that are predefined offline and remain unchanged throughout the entire rollout process.
-To examine their limitations, we evaluate multiple fixed caching schedules by applying them to a single different rollout iteration separately in a leave-one-out manner.
-As shown in Figure \ref{fig: observation}, \textit{a fixed caching schedule can not consistently accommodate the rollout dynamics}, thereby constraining the achievable tradeoff between performance and efficiency.
+To examine their limitations, we evaluate multiple fixed caching schedules in a leave-one-out manner: each schedule is applied to one rollout iteration while the remaining rollout uses full computation.
+As shown in Figure \ref{fig: observation}, \textit{a fixed caching schedule cannot consistently accommodate the rollout dynamics}, thereby constraining the achievable trade-off between performance and efficiency.

 To address this, we propose Sparse ActionGen (SAG), a rollout-adaptive acceleration method for extremely sparse action generation.
 To accommodate the rollout dynamics, \sag discards the fixed-schedule caching procedure and designs an adaptive prune-then-reuse mechanism that operates in concert with the robot-environment interaction.
 In each iteration, \sag globally identifies prunable computations and reuses cached counterparts to substitute them on the fly throughout generation.